wmo-im/wis2box/docs/source/user/setup.rst

 .. note::

    If you do not provide a Local ID a randomly generated ID will be assigned.
 It is strongly suggested to define your own human-readable ID instead.
 Once the dataset is created, the Local ID cannot be changed.
 To use a different Local ID, you will need to delete and recreate the dataset.

-Please select "Continue to form" to start defining your dataset.

 Make sure to provide a "description" for your dataset, review and add keywords and choose an appropriate bounding box.
 You will also need to provide some contact information for the dataset.